-Android vs. iOS is a passionate battlefield, and both platforms have a lot to offer to their supporters.
-Android, however, just got a particularly large feather in its cap: The ability to stream and play Xbox games through the internet, with no console required.
+Ask anyone which they prefer in the “Android vs. iOS” battle, and the answer is likely to be a passionate one.
+That’s for a good reason, of course, since both platforms have a lot to offer supporters, and crucially, don’t always get the same apps, games, and features.
+Android, however, has a particularly large feather in its cap: The ability to stream and play Xbox games through the internet, with no console required.

 You’ll need a few things to get started streaming Xbox games to your Android device.
-Firstly, you’ll need an eligible Android device.
+First, you’ll need an eligible Android device.
 Eligible devices are equipped with Android 6.0 Marshmallow or higher, and Bluetooth version 4.0 or higher.
 We tested it on a number of devices, and found that a relatively modern smartphone from midrange or higher should be able to cope with cloud gaming.
 Of course, more powerful devices will function better, but we got a number of games up and running on a Pixel 3a XL with no issues.

 You’re also likely to need a Bluetooth controller.
 Some games work with touchscreen controls, but most require a controller.
 Microsoft’s Bluetooth Xbox controller is, unsurprisingly, the best choice for this, but any of our favorite controllers should work.
 We tested it with the GameSir G4s and it worked perfectly.
 However, if you’re worried about compatibility issues, we recommend buying an .

 Finally, you’re also going to need a steady Wi-Fi connection.
 Cloud gaming uses game footage streamed through the internet, so it’s an extremely data-heavy process, and you’re going to need a decent internet connection to handle it.
 Wi-Fi is likely to be the best choice for most, but some lucky people will be able to make use of a 5G connection to stream — but keep in mind that you’ll probably need unlimited data or a very high cap.